 Supplementary information

+Text S1.
+Full description of the mathematical model used in this study.

 Figure S1.
 Heatmaps of the optimal pathogenicity trait targeted by an APR gene.

 Figure S2.
 Heatmaps of the levels of evolutionary and epidemiological control, and average genotype frequencies in Experiment 2 when the target pathogenicity trait is the latent period duration.